tbergen1/servant-boilerplate-mean/README.md

 # Servant Boilerplate: MEAN Stack

 A Servant Boilerplate Application already integrated with Servant built on the MEAN (MongoDB, Express, Angular, Node) stack.
-You can rapidly build Servant applications by starting with this boilerplate application.
+Rapidly build Servant applications by starting with this boilerplate application.

 ## Features: